-The water surrounding our planet's landmasses has accumulated colossal levels of pollution: fertilisers, antibiotics, chemical runoff, fuel and waste dumped in all possible waterways.
-The impact of intensive land farming is well known, but there is less awareness about the detrimental effects of fish farming.
+The water surrounding our planet's landmasses has accumulated colossal levels of pollution: fertilisers, antibiotics, chemical runoff, fuel, and waste are dumped in all possible waterways from extractivist practices working across coasts and oceans.

-In a season of polluted shores, CLIMAVORE aims to divest from intensive fish farming and transition into regenerative aqua-cultures to strengthen coastal economies and water ecologies alike.
+In a season of polluted shores, CLIMAVORE aims to divest from extractivist practices that capitalise from and dump into the world's oceans.
+CLIMAVORE moves away from intensive fish farming, and transitions towards regenerative aqua-cultures to strengthen coastal economies and water ecologies alike.